Well-posedness of a nonlinear shallow water model for an oscillating water column with time-dependent air pressure: Some technical estimates

-\paragraph{\bf Acknowledgements.} The authors warmly thank David Lannes for his helpful comments and advises.
+\paragraph{\bf Acknowledgements.} The authors warmly thank David Lannes and Geoffrey Beck for their helpful comments and advises.
+They also thank the anonymous referees for their accurate remarks and comments that improved the article.
 The first author is supported by the Starting Grant project ``Analysis of moving incompressible fluid interfaces” (H2020-EU.1.1.-639227) operated by the European Research Council.
 This material is also based upon work supported by the National Science Foundation under Grant No. DMS-1928930 while the second author participates in a program hosted by the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2021 semester.
-The third author is supported by the European Unions Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No.765579-ConFlex.
+The third author is supported by the European Unions Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No.765579-ConFlex.\\